Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Note: NEVER USE A ZSH PLUGIN MANAGER AS IT IS JUST BLOATWARE!!!!

+Tip: You migjt want to move some code from the `.bashrc` file to the `.zshrc` file (e.g. the prompt and the aliases).
+It's also recommended to move code from the `.bash_profile` file to the `.zprofile` file (e.g. the code that makes your window manager work).

 a.
 Run `sudo pacman -S zsh zsh-completions` to install Zsh.<br>
 b.
 Once installed, run `zsh` to begin the initial setup<br>
 c.
 Now that Zsh is setup, run `chsh -s /usr/bin/zsh` to set Zsh as your default shell.